 You know they say things happen for a reason, and over the years certain things happened at certain times, certain people came into my life and it really made me believe in that.
 And, I guess how I felt towards the end of my time in South America happened for a reason.
 I needed to come home, I needed the year out and the rest from traveling to really re-invigorate myself.

-This past year while I’ve been at home has made me realise, this is who I am…A free spirit, a traveler, a nomad and I was made to roam.
+This past year, while I’ve been at home, has made me realize, this is who I am…A free spirit, a traveler, a nomad and I was made to roam.
 I’m sure you might be saying well you can do both, have a settled base, and travel like most people do but that’s just not me.